 An Ethernet cable is the most common type of network cable used on a wired network whether at home or in any other business establishment.
 This cable connects wired devices together to the local network for file sharing and Internet access.

-Linksys routers use Ethernet cables to connect to the modem via its Internet or WAN port and get Internet access for the devices connected behind them, wired or wireless.
+Linksys routers use Ethernet cables to connect to the modem via its Internet or WAN port and get Internet access for wired and wireless devices connected behind the router.
 They also feature four (4) Ethernet ports that you can use to directly connect your wired devices and extend your home network.

 While connecting Ethernet cables to and from the router seems an easy thing to do, there are important things that you need to check to ensure that the network connection passing through the router is good and stable.